BUPIVACAINE HYDROCHLORIDE- bupivacaine hydrochloride injection, solution

 Bupivacaine Hydrochloride with epinephrine 1:200,000 contains sodium metabisulfite, a sulfite that may cause allergic-type reactions including anaphylactic symptoms and life-threatening or less severe asthmatic episodes in certain susceptible people.
 The overall prevalence of sulfite sensitivity in the general population is unknown and probably low.
 Sulfite sensitivity is seen more frequently in asthmatic than in nonasthmatic people.
 Single-use ampuls and single-use vials of Bupivacaine Hydrochloride without epinephrine do not contain sodium metabisulfite.

 General: The safety and effectiveness of local anesthetics depend on proper dosage, correct technique, adequate precautions, and readiness for emergencies.
-Resuscitative equipment, oxygen, and other resuscitative drugs should be available for immediate use.
-(See WARNINGS, ADVERSE REACTIONS, and OVERDOSAGE.)
-During major regional nerve blocks, the patient should have IV fluids running via an indwelling catheter to assure a functioning intravenous pathway.
+Resuscitative equipment, oxygen, and other resuscitative drugs should be available for immediate use (See WARNINGS, ADVERSE REACTIONS, and OVERDOSAGE).
+During major regional nerve blocks, the patient should have intravenous fluids running via an indwelling catheter to assure a functioning intravenous pathway.
 The lowest dosage of local anesthetic that results in effective anesthesia should be used to avoid high plasma levels and serious adverse effects.
 The rapid injection of a large volume of local anesthetic solution should be avoided and fractional (incremental) doses should be used when feasible.

 Epidural Anesthesia: During epidural administration of Bupivacaine Hydrochloride, 0.5% and 0.75% solutions should be administered in incremental doses of 3 mL to 5 mL with sufficient time between doses to detect toxic manifestations of unintentional intravascular or intrathecal injection.
 Injections should be made slowly, with frequent aspirations before and during the injection to avoid intravascular injection.
 Syringe aspirations should also be performed before and during each supplemental injection in continuous (intermittent) catheter techniques.
 An intravascular injection is still possible even if aspirations for blood are negative.